weiland/angular-app-init/readme.md

-# Angular Auto init (Angular 2 Style)
+# Angular App Init (Angular 2 Style)

-Idea: auto-bootstrap angular.js apps by using custom HTML Elements.
+Idea: bootstrap angular.js apps by using custom HTML Elements. (as seen in Component Directives in Angular 2)

-Note: This is just a small proof of concept

 Example: [See it in action](http://weiland.github.io/angular-directive-init)